temurbekkhujaev/distributed-file-system/README.md

 ##### Stop it using Ctll + C so that it will end the namespace.

 ### TODO
-1) In write, copy, move commands need to decided, if there is file with same name, do we need to overwrite or decline the command?
+1) In write, copy, move commands need to be decided, if there is already file with same name, do we need to overwrite(delete old and add new) or decline the command?
-2) Need to add and store metadata about the files
+2) Need to store metadata about the files and add new command -info to show these files metadata.
-3) Need testing on cloud system by fixing number of storage servers as 3 and replication_factor 2.
-Then down one of storage server to see is DFS working correctly with extra replications?
+3) Need testing on cloud system by fixing number of storage servers to 3 and replication_factor to 2.
+Then terminate one of storage server to see that DFS working correctly with added extra replications.